 Now, on to my blog:

 This is a continuation of my three previous blogs about moving from my house of forty-five years:

 In my new life, I am striving to drive an automobile less often.
-Having previously lived in Los Angeles since childhood, I drove my car everywhere.
+Having previously lived in Los Angeles, California since childhood, I drove my car everywhere.
 Yes, there is public transportation available there, but because of that city’s greater distances and its being a commuter way of life, the majority of people drive.
-I’m sick of driving, of fighting rush hour traffic, of the stress of trying not to kill myself or others as I speed along, a lone driver leaving a carbon footprint that could be shared by many as a gentler impact on our stressed planet.
+I’m sick of driving, of fighting rush hour traffic, and of the stress of trying not to kill myself or others as I speed along, a lone traveler leaving a carbon footprint that is shared with so many rather than a gentler impact on our stressed planet.
 So, yes, I’m learning to use public transportation.

 Mass public transportation seems to have its own protocol and mores, just like most activities.
 I was fascinated by a woman who entered the car wearing a spaghetti strap, camisole shirt.
 She seated herself, opened her purse, pulled out a small jar, and balanced it on her knee.
 Then, using a fingertip, she scooped out a dab of the glop it contained and applied it to one armpit, switched hands, and did the same to the other one.
 All this was accomplished without missing a beat of her ongoing cellphone conversation.
 And to think I’ve always been timid about putting on lipstick with strangers nearby.